Scheduled MonumentsEnglandErnesettle battery

 What is Ernesettle battery?

-Ernesettle Battery is a late eighteenth-century coastal defence fortification located near Plymouth in Devon.
+Ernesettle battery is a coastal defence fortification located in Devon, dating to the Napoleonic Wars period of the early nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003193.

 Who is responsible for protecting Ernesettle battery?